-Non-competitive: Bachelor's degree in a plant science, horticulture, agriculture, agronomy, environmental or natural science and three years of progressively responsible experience in a position with primary responsibility for supervision or the implementation and coordination of a major agricultural or horticultural program initiative, function or special project.
-J.D. or master's degree in one of the above fields may substitute for one year of specialized experience; Ph.D. in one of the above fields may substitute for two years of specialized experience.
+Non-competitive: bachelor's degree in a plant science, horticulture, agriculture, agronomy, environmental or natural science and three years of progressively responsible experience in a position with primary responsibility for supervision or the implementation and coordination of a major agricultural or horticultural program initiative, function or special project.
+Four years of specialized experience or an associate's degree and two years of specialized experience may be substituted for a bachelor's degree; J.D. or master's degree in one of the above fields may substitute for one year of specialized experience; Ph.D. in one of the above fields may substitute for two years of specialized experience.